cespare/steller/README.md

 Status: Completely WIP.
 Pre-alpha.
 Not safe for consumption.

+## Notes about the configuration format

+* It's JSON -- see conf.json for an example
+* Requests are chosen randomly from the list.
+Use `"weight"` in each URL to weight the probabilities.
+* Requests can be in the configuration and/or in a separate file.
+Use `"requests_file"` to specify the filename.
+* The body of the request can be given with `"body"`, or in a separate file using `"body_file"`.
+* `"target_qps"` is an integer, or else `"unlimited"` to have each worker make requests as quickly as possible.
+* Use `"reporting_stats"` to specify quantile divisions and latency bucket breakdowns.

 ## TODO

 * Allow the user to ramp up the request rate.
 For instance, maybe specify start rate, end rate, and number of